 Our school community is led through our co-operative values of self-help, responsibility, self-democracy, equality, equity, solidarity, openness, honesty, social-responsibility and caring for others and we welcome your feedback and future involvement.
-Please feel free to contact the SENDCo Jenny Harris via email on J.harris@tavistockcollege.org or by telephone on 01822 614 231.
+Please feel free to contact the a member of the SEND Team by emailing send@tavistockcollege.org.